EGR-314-Team-307/EGR-314-Team-307/User Needs, Benchmarking, and Requirements/NeedsBenchmarkingRequirements.md

 | Durability    | The product needs to be durable...                        | ★★★          |
 | Safety        | The product needs to safely interact...                    | ★★★          |
 | Accessibility | The product needs to be available...                      | ★★★          |

+## Use Cases
+### User Story #1: Sarah
+Sarah, a busy professional, relies on a smart plant waterer to keep her indoor plants thriving amidst her hectic schedule.
+With customized watering schedules and real-time monitoring, the device ensures each plant receives the precise amount of hydration it needs, sparing Sarah the worry of wilted foliage.
+Through remote control via a mobile app, Sarah can nurture her indoor garden effortlessly, enjoying the lush greenery that enriches her living space.

+### User Story #2: John
+In a suburban garden, John installs an automatic plant cover to safeguard his delicate flowers from frost during chilly nights.
+As temperatures drop, the sensor-equipped cover detects the cold and swiftly unfurls, cocooning the plants in warmth until the weather improves.
+John can rest easy knowing his garden is shielded from harm, allowing his flowers to bloom undisturbed even in the coldest of nights.

+## Aspects
+1. **Product Design**
+   - 1.1 The design will emphasize user-friendliness.
+   - 1.2 The design will be as portable as possible.
+   - 1.3 The design will have various sizes.
+   - 1.4 The design will be durable.

+2. **Functionality**
+   - 2.1 The product will be rechargeable.
+   - 2.2 The product will have a motor actuator.

+3. **Interactivity**
+   - 3.1 The product will be designed to prevent accidental use.

+4. **Adaptive Intelligence**
+   - 4.1 The product will turn off if not used for more than 60 minutes to save energy.
+   - 4.2 The device will be able to recognize touch and prevent injury by conforming to in-the-way objects.

+5. **Customization**
+   - 5.1 The product shall offer multiple size options.

+6. **Manufacturing**
+   - 6.1 The total BOM cost price of the product shall be <$200.
+   - 6.2 The construction of the product must be easy enough to understand to where a non-engineer can fix it if it were to be broken.
+   - 6.3 The product will be manufactured so that the parts stay in place during use.
+   - 6.4 Functioning of the device shall be easy to check by the manufacturer.
+   - 6.5 The product shall be designed to consist of the minimum possible amount of parts.

+7. **Regulations**
+   - 7.1 At least 2 analog sensors.
+   - 7.2 At least 1 motor/linear actuator with bidirectional control ability.
+   - 7.3 The product will run on 3.3V system logic-level voltage.
+   - 7.4 The dimensions of the custom circuit board will not exceed 100mm x 100mm.